-- 1. To make sounds louder, continue to rotate the control forward, toward your face. - 2.
-To make sounds softer, use your fingertip to rotate the control toward the back of your head. - 3.
-Your hearing instruments may be programmed to beep when you reach the correct setting.
+You should feel it "click" on if the instrument was correctly turned off.
+To make sounds louder, continue to rotate the control forward, toward your face.
+Your hearing instruments may be programmed to "beep" when you reach the correct setting.